AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

 #### Here's what the function does:

-1. **Calls Smart Contract Method:** Sends the transaction to the Staking smart contract to Initialize the contract using Token Address.
+1. **Calls Smart Contract Method:** Sends the transaction to the staking smart contract to initialize the contract using the token address.

 ### Configure Submit Form

-**Create a Function to handle Submit of Create form**
+**Create a Function to Handle Submit of Create form**

-Now, let's write the create Token Function.
+Now, let's write the create token function.

 1. Scroll down to find the comment `// Step Q - handle Submit of Create Token`.